 Will there still be caps on international arrivals?

 Great news!
-Arrival caps will be lifted once these new restrictions begin in November.
-However, individual states and territories will be responsible for determining if they will accept international arrivals.
-Airlines will soon begin to increase their scheduled flights on popular routes, and the price of international flights will become much more affordable.
+Arrival caps have been lifted.
+Airlines have begun to increase their scheduled flights on popular routes, and the price of international flights will become much more affordable.

 What are the COVID-19 test requirements?